Sorry Royal Mail, your postage stamp prices will not stop the power of card sending!

 Cards, Costs and Convenience

-If you're an avid letter writer or simply someone who enjoys sending cards or parcels, you may have noticed that the cost of postage stamps from the Royal Mail is becoming more expensive, with the price of a first-class stamp in the UK is set to rise above £1.
+If you're an avid letter writer or simply someone who enjoys sending cards or parcels, you may have noticed that the cost of postage stamps from the Royal Mail is becoming more expensive, with the price of a first-class stamp in the UK already over £1.
 While this may be frustrating for some, it's important to remember that the cost of delivering mail has also increased due to factors such as rising fuel costs and inflation.
 Plus, the Royal Mail continues to provide a valuable service that helps us stay connected with loved ones near and far.
 So, while we may grumble a bit about the increased cost, let's not forget to appreciate the hard work of our postal workers and the convenience of being able to send mail with just a stamp.

 What is the GCA?